edwinst/remedybg_wishlist/README.md

 ## About myself

-I'm a programmer myself and you can see me use remedybg and writing "handmade" C++ code on [twitch](https://www.twitch.tv/edwinst) and [YouTube](https://www.youtube.com/channel/UC2FDMyhLAoQM2HR8zY4m7hw).
+I'm a programmer myself and you can see me using remedybg and writing "handmade" C++ code on [twitch](https://www.twitch.tv/edwinst) and [YouTube](https://www.youtube.com/channel/UC2FDMyhLAoQM2HR8zY4m7hw).

-## Priorities
+## The list

 I assigned the following subjective priorities: